Jufin-hassan/todoList/README.md

 # todoList
-This is a Todo List with Data base.
-I used Mongo DB which is a noSQL.
+*This is a Todo List with Data base.
+I used Mongo DB here.
+*This is a dynamic web page.
+*I used Node,Expresss,Ejs,MongoDB,Mongoose.